SweepCasinos > LoneStar Casino

 • Didn’t show status after sending request

-💬 Comment: I ran through the request flow on both mobile and desktop and caught one detail that actually helped: each help article ends with a timestamp.
-It won’t fix a problem on its own, but it does signal how recent the info might be.
+💬 Comment: I zipped through the request flow on both mobile and desktop.
+A nifty detail caught my eye: every help article wraps up with a timestamp.
+Though it won’t single-handedly fix any issues, it reveals how fresh the information truly is.

 Support Channel Available Test Notes